urilivshits/pageinference/.user/queries.md

 "lets also review the @README.md and see that its in sync with the current state of the project"

 "now lets update the @README.md with the latest as well please"

+"chrome extension throws Uncaught ReferenceError: themeOptions is not defined on popup.js:670 (anonymous function)."

+"ok, but ensure you follow the @rules.mdc thoroughly"